azubieta/plasma-appimage-integration/README.md

 - Application metada shown in the details view
 - Launch assistant to skip the give execution permission step before running an AppImage

+## Usage

+After installing `plasma-appimage-integration` from sources you will also need to install AppImageServices.
+Instructions are provided in the **Build** section.
+If you installed it from the binaries provided, AppImageServices will be already installed.

+As AppImageServices depends on DBus and it runs on user space you must ensure having such feature available on your system.
+Debian, Ubuntu and derivatives user will have to install `dbus-user-session` and restart the system for it to be enable.

+To use this software just open Dolphin (the kde file browser) and you will get AppImage files thumbnails, enhanced metadata and file item actions to easily mange your applications.

 ## Build
 **Dependencies**
 - cmake (>=3.12)